ChobbyCode/Update-Checker/README.md

 - ❌ - Automatically download updates or atleast get the download link
 - ❌ - Access private repos using auth key

+If you want to contribute fork the repository then create a push request and I will review your code and add or decline it.

 ## Usage

 ### Dependencies